Codiad/Codiad/CONTRIBUTING.md

 * Use underscores in namespaces instead of interCaps
 * When working with the editor utilize the `active` object whenever possible instead of going direct to the `editor`

+**Formatting**

+In order to maintain a consistant code structure to the code across the application please run any changes through JSBeautifier (http://jsbeautifier.org/) with the default settings.

 If you have questions, please ask.
 Submit an issue or [contact me (fluidbyte) directly](mailto:dev@codiad.com).